 Call Us When You Experience a Dental Emergency in 70130

-Call your New Orleans dentist at Downtown Dental if you need emergency care.
-We can talk you through whatever you are experiencing to help determine whether you need to be seen that day.
+Call your New Orleans dentist at Downtown Dental if you need emergency dental care.
+We can talk you through whatever you are experiencing to help you decide whether you need to be seen that day.

 Don't try to wait out your dental pain!
 It may only get worse and keep you in discomfort.
 Call us right away so we can put you in our schedule.